 Holding the tree steady, refill the hole with the soil you initially dug out.
 Firm up the soil with the heel of your shoes, but avoid the tree, to make sure there are no air pockets – this will help prevent frost developing during the colder months.

 With the tree upright and firmly in place, press the cane or hammer the stake into the soil a few inches away from your tree’s base, taking care not to break any of the roots.

 Place your spiral around the cane and sapling or fit your tree guard over the tree and attach to the stake.
 Push the guard or spiral into the ground slightly, this will keep your tree safe from unwanted pests.

-When the tree planting season starts in October, you can add your Jubilee tree to The Queen's Green Canopy map.
+When the tree planting season starts in October, you can add your tree to The Queen's Green Canopy map.
 Her Majesty and The Prince of Wales planted the first Jubilee tree in the grounds of Windsor Castle in March, to mark the launch of the QGC.Explore the map